-Number of Number of Number of Number of Retirements Terminations Suspensions Resignations (January 1 st - (January 1 st (January 1 st - (January 1 st -December 31 st ) December 31 st ) December 31 st ) December 31 st ) 0 1 2 0
+Number of Terminations Number of Suspensions Number of Resignations Number of Retirements

+(January 1 st -December 31 st )

+0 1 2 0

 Training

 In 2011, the University of Toronto at Scarborough Police Services have continued to look to both external agencies and in-service trainers for the purpose of fulfilling the training needs of its Special Constables.
 UTSC Campus Community Police Services has continued conducting regular mandatory in-house training sessions for all Special Constables.